cul-it/archival-storage-ingest/README.md

 }
 ```

-ingest_id is generated when a new ingest is queued by a user and persists through all of the steps for that ingest.
+job_id is generated when a new ingest is queued by a user and persists through all of the steps for that ingest.

 ingest_manifest is used by the workers down in the pipeline.